remowxdx/AoC-2020/README.md

 Sheesh, 52 minutes for Part 1 and 14 for Part 2.

 I confirm that I don't like to parse those strings...
-Took me forever to see that I left spaces around the words, and I sprinkled `.strip()` everywhere!
+Took me forever to see that I left spaces around some of the words... and I sprinkled `.strip()` everywhere!

 Well the basis of today's puzzle is **recursion**!